A kidney stone is a solid mass made up of tiny crystals. One or more stones can be in the kidney or ureter at the same time.

 Treatment depends on the type of stone and the severity of your symptoms.

-Kidney stones that are small usually pass on their own.
-When the stone passes, the urine should be strained so the stone can be saved and tested.
+Kidney stones that are small usually pass through your system on their own.

-Depending on the type of stone, your doctor may prescribe medicine to decrease stone formation or help break down and remove the material that is causing the stone.
-Medications can include:
+For some types of stones, your doctor may prescribe medicine to prevent stones from forming or help break down and remove the material that is causing the stone.
+These medicines can include:

 Today, most treatments are much less invasive than in the past.

-Kidney stones often come back, especially if the cause is not found and treated.
+Kidney stones often come back.
+This occurs more often if the cause is not found and treated.

 Call your health care provider if you have symptoms of a kidney stone.